aspose-diagram/Aspose.Diagram-Documentation/en/net/whatsnew/_index.md

 This page describes the most interesting new Aspose.Diagram features introduced in recent releases.

+## Aspose.Diagram for .NET 26.3
+* Support adding bookmarks to pdf

 ## Aspose.Diagram for .NET 26.2
 * Support net10
 * Support loading Mermaid